thenerveclub/website/src/pages/blog/01-uni/index.md

 ---
-title: 'A short history of Uniswap'
+title: 'A short history of Nerve'
 date: '2019-11-02'
-author: 'Hayden Adams'
+author: 'Nerve Global'
-featuredImage: ./featured.jpg
+featuredImage: ./nerve.png
-previewText: 'Uniswap changed my life and today is its birthday.
+previewText: 'Nerve changed my life and today is its birthday.
 To celebrate this, I want to tell its story from the beginning.'
 ---

 # V0 — Uniswap is Born